Providing a Support System

 Fitness for Life

-Fitness for Life is a fitness program developed by St. Louis Center to help children and adults with intellectual and developmental disabilities achieve and maintain optimal physical health and functional fitness performance, the physiological capacity to perform normal daily activities more safely and independently.
+Fitness for Life is a fitness program developed by St. Louis Center to help adults with intellectual and developmental disabilities achieve and maintain optimal physical health and functional fitness performance, the physiological capacity to perform normal daily activities more safely and independently.
 Many of the fitness classes take place in the gymnasium, playground & park, and the fitness room in the Life Enrichment Area.
 During warmer months, off-site fitness field trips also take place.